Octopus: Embodied Vision-Language Programmer from Environmental Feedback: The OctoVerse Environment

-In this section, we present the simulator environments designed to train and assess the Octopus model.
-We then delve into our data collection techniques utilized within these environments and explain the detailed information of the data in training and test sets.
+In this section, we introduce three simulator environments designed to train and evaluate the Octopus model.
+For each environment, we will describe their overall information, the special design considerations that ensure the tasks are well-formulated and the callable functions are vision-dependent.